Communication and the Media

 Study presentation

-Within the framework of the program, great emphasis is placed on employability on the labor market, whereby the media sector is mainly characterized by the crisis of the traditional media industry.
-This is manifested in the decline of traditional media, the absence of trust in journalistic work, the decline of permanent forms of employment and the need for new knowledge, skills and creative approaches in the field of media.
-The transition from classic mass media (print, radio, television) to new technological media (web, social/social networks, DIY communities, etc.) requires the introduction of content-based new areas that, on the one hand, demand the expansion of the concept of the medium, and on the other, practical work in these areas.
-The goal of the study program is to offer male and female students the necessary content and practical knowledge that will enable them to successfully operate independently in the field of communication and media under changed circumstances.
+Within the framework of the programme, particular emphasis is placed on employability in the labour market.
+This focus reflects the current situation in the media sector, which is largely shaped by the ongoing crisis of traditional media industries.
+This crisis is evident in the decline of legacy media, diminishing public trust in journalism, the erosion of permanent employment opportunities, and the growing demand for new knowledge, competencies and creative approaches in media practice.
+The transition from classical mass media (print, radio and television) to new technological media (web platforms, social networks, participatory and DIY communities, and similar environments) necessitates the introduction of new, content‑oriented fields of study.
+These fields both broaden the concept of the medium and emphasise hands‑on, practice‑based work.
+The aim of the study programme is to provide students with the knowledge and practical skills required to operate independently and successfully in the field of communication and media under rapidly changing conditions.

-At the same time, within the scope of the study program, a lot of attention is also devoted to a critical consideration of communication in modern society and its role in understanding, interpreting and constructing the world in which we live.
-The study program will not only train male and female students for theoretical and practical work in the field of media, but also contribute to their personal development and, last but not least, the formation of autonomous critical-thinking subjects.
+At the same time, the programme places strong emphasis on the critical examination of communication in contemporary society and its role in understanding, interpreting and constructing social reality.
+It is designed not only to prepare students for theoretical and practical professional work in the media sector, but also to foster their personal development and, crucially, to support the formation of autonomous, critically minded individuals.

 Programme information